 Protein misfolding and aggregation has been linked to many neurodegenerative diseases including Alzheimer's disease (AD), Parkinson's disease (PD), and Huntington's disease (HD).
-A capability of monitoring amyloid protein aggregation both in vitro and in cells is vital for gaining further insights into the pathogenesis of, and to discover therapeutic strategies for, such disorders 1-6.
-Previous work has suggested that amyloid clusters formed under different environmental conditions are morphologically distinct, and that the structural properties of aggregates are linked to disease pathology7-12.
-A structural characterization of amyloid clusters is thus an important topic of research in the field.
-Various approaches have been employed to reveal the morphology of individual amyloid fibrils or clusters directly, for instance electron microscopy (EM)^{2, 5, 8, 12, 13}, atomic-force microscopy (AFM)^{11, 12, 14-16} and super-resolution fluorescence microscopy17-22.
-However, such methods are slow to perform and can require elaborate sample preparation protocols, making them impractical to perform for screening applications or the analysis of large data sets.
+A capability of monitoring amyloid protein aggregation both in vitro and in cells is vital for gaining further insights into the pathogenesis of, and to discover therapeutic strategies for, such disorders.
+1-6 Previous work has suggested that amyloid clusters formed under different environmental conditions are morphologically distinct and that the structural properties of aggregates are linked to disease pathology.7-12 A structural characterization of amyloid clusters is thus an important topic of research in the field.
+Various approaches have been employed to reveal the morphology of individual amyloid fibrils or clusters directly, for instance, electron microscopy (EM), 2,5,8,12,13 atomic-force microscopy (AFM), 11,12,14-16 and super-resolution fluorescence microscopy.
+17-22 However, such methods are slow to perform and can require elaborate sample preparation protocols, making them impractical to perform for screening applications or the analysis of large data sets.
 There are also limitations with these techniques in their applicability for studies in biological systems.
-For these reasons a high-throughput method, which offers structural information of amyloid clusters and that is suitable for studies of protein aggregation both in vitro and in cells, is highly desirable.
+For these reasons, a highthroughput method, which offers structural information on amyloid clusters and that is suitable for studies of protein aggregation both in vitro and in cells, is highly desirable.

-Fluorescence imaging of proteins labelled covalently with synthetic organic fluorophores has proven to be a powerful method to study amyloid aggregation both in vitro and in cells^{7, 14, 18, 23, 24.
-It informs on amyloid formation either by direct observation of the morphology of amyloid deposits via super-resolution microscopy, or, indirectly, via changes in spectroscopic properties, such as the fluorescence intensity or lifetime.
-The fluorescence lifetime is particularly important in this respect, as it is an inherently ratiometric technique and thus less prone to concentration and intensity artefacts^{25, 26}.
-Fluorescence lifetime imaging microscopy (FLIM) has previously been used on covalently labelled amyloid proteins to report on amyloid aggregation^{7, 18, 23, 24}.
-One of these methods requires only a single color as label^{18, 23, 24}, and holds great promise as a practical and powerful reporter for structural transformations of amyloid protein.
+Fluorescence imaging of proteins labeled covalently with synthetic organic fluorophores has proven to be a powerful method to study amyloid aggregation both in vitro and in cells.
+7,14,18,23,24 It indicates amyloid formation either by direct observation of the morphology of amyloid deposits via superresolution microscopy or indirectly via changes in spectroscopic properties, such as the fluorescence intensity or lifetime.
+The fluorescence lifetime is particularly important in this respect, as it is an inherently ratiometric technique and thus less prone to concentration and intensity artifacts.
+25,26 Fluorescence lifetime imaging microscopy (FLIM) has previously been used on covalently labeled amyloid proteins to report on amyloid aggregation. ^{7,18,23,24} One of these methods requires only a single color as dye label ^{18,23,24} and holds great promise as a practical and powerful reporter for structural transformations of amyloid protein.
 However, to date the mechanism of lifetime changes in the reporter fluorophores upon aggregation has not been adequately elucidated.
-Furthermore, there have been no attempts to correlate lifetime values to underlying amyloid structure, and reported applications have so far been qualitative rather than quantitative in nature.}
+Furthermore, there have been no attempts to correlate lifetime values to underlying amyloid structure, and reported applications have so far been qualitative rather than quantitative in nature.